Close Icon

 Click here to request an Owner’s Guide

 The Furnished Holiday Let tax regime was removed on 6th April 2025, at the start of the 2025/2026 tax year.
-This means that certain tax advantages for holiday home owners will change.
+This means that certain tax advantages for holiday home owners have changed.

 For detailed and up-to-date information on furnished holiday let tax, read our parent company, Sykes Holiday Cottages’ update on Furnished Holiday Let tax changes.
 This guide is written by holiday home tax experts Zeal Tax, and includes all you need to know about the changes.